This site is intended for US healthcare professionals.

 5-HT3=serotonin.
 CI=confidence interval.
 IV=intravenous.
 PONV=postoperative nausea and vomiting.
 SD=standard deviation.

 References: 1.
-Barhemsys [Prescribing Information], Indianapolis, IN.
-Acacia Pharma Inc. 2.
-Habib AS, Kranke P, Bergese SD, et al. Amisulpride for the rescue treatment of postoperative nausea or vomiting in patients failing prophylaxis: a randomized, placebo-controlled phase III trial.
+Barhemsys [package insert], Indianapolis, IN: Acacia Pharma Inc; 2022.
+2. Habib AS, Kranke P, Bergese SD, et al. Amisulpride for the rescue treatment of postoperative nausea or vomiting in patients failing prophylaxis: a randomized, placebo-controlled phase III trial.
 Anesthesiology.
 2019;130(2):203-212.
 3. Kranke P, Bergese SD, Minkowitz HS, et al. Amisulpride prevents postoperative nausea and vomiting in patients at high risk: a randomized, double-blind, placebo-controlled trial.
 Anesthesiology.
 2018;128(6):1099-110.
 4. Gan TJ, Belani KG, Bergese S, et al. Fourth Consensus Guidelines for the Management of Postoperative Nausea and Vomiting.
 Anesth Analg.
 2020;131(2):411-448.
 5. Gan TJ, Kranke P, Minkowitz HS, et al. Intravenous amisulpride for the prevention of postoperative nausea and vomiting: two concurrent, randomized, double-blind, placebo-controlled trials.
 Anesthesiology.
 2017;126(2):268-2756.
 6. Candiotti KA, Kranke P, Bergese SD, et al. Randomized, double-blind, placebo-controlled study of intravenous amisulpride as treatment of established postoperative nausea and vomiting in patients who have had no prior prophylaxis.
 Anesth Analg.
 2019;128(6):1098-1105.